AlexandreDecan/sismic/docs/evaluation.md

-# Code evaluation and code evaluator
+# Evaluate and execute the code contained in statecharts

 A statechart can write code to be executed under some circumstances.
 For example, the `on entry` property on a `statechart`, `guard` or `action` on a transition or the `on entry` and `on exit` property for a state.

-In `pyss`, these pieces of code can be evaluated and executed by `Evaluator` instances.
+In PySS, these pieces of code can be evaluated and executed by `Evaluator` instances.
 An `Evaluator` must provide two methods:
  - A `evaluate_condition(condition, event)` method that takes a condition (a one-line string containing some code) and an `Event` instance (which is essentially a `name` and a dictionary `data`).
 This methods should return either `True` or `False`.